hmxssa/Info.-Theory-Project-Write-Up/README.md

         <td valign="top" width="270">
         <font size="+1" color="#653"><b><i>Summary</i></b></font>
           <blockquote>
-          A project to create a custom campaign in the Age of Empires game engine based on the First Battle of Ireland, according to Irish mythology.
+          A project to create a simple, yet addictive game based on old, nostalgic games we played when we were once young.
+A 2d game to avoid stars and custom campaign in the Age of Empires game engine based on the
+          First Battle of Ireland, according to Irish mythology.
 This custom scenario was created in the official editor packaged with the product.
           </blockquote><br>